Builds a forest plot from standardized coefficient data or directly from a fitted model.

 Logical; if

-TRUE, transform the estimates and draw the axis on the log scale with the null line at 1.- sort_terms
+TRUE, transform the estimates and draw the axis on the log scale with the reference line at 1.
+For model objects,NULLuses the canonical scale when it can be inferred, such as hazard ratios for Cox models.- sort_terms

 How to sort rows: